SamarShabanCS/FlaskProjects/Online-Batch inference/README.md

->- This app is to put machine learning models into production.
+>- This app is to put machine learning models into production with some notes or explanations
 - It’s a simple view as it is needed to take into account many more aspects such as the network, security, monitoring, infrastructure, orchestration or adding a database to store the data instead of using a json file.

 - The train.py is a python script that ingest and normalize EEG data and train two models(Linear Discriminant Analysis and Multi-layer Perceptron Neural Network models) to classify the data.
 The Dockerfile will be used to build our Docker image, requirements.txt (flask, flask-restful, joblib) is for the Python dependencies and api.py is the script that will be called to perform the online inference using REST APIs. train.csv are the data used to train our models, and test.json is a file containing new EEG data(1300 rows of EEG data with 160 features) that will be used with our inference models.